karannb/ataxia-sync/README.md

 ## Data Preparation - V2
 We have another dataset of 40 videos, which can be downloaded from [here](https://data.mendeley.com/datasets/2vkk2r9tx3/1) / [paper](https://hisham246.github.io/uploads/iecbes2022khalil.pdf).
 This already has extracted keypoints. **NOTE:** according to current preprocessing, you can only use one dataset at a time, as the CSV files are overwritten.
 To switch between datasets, just rename the folders accordingly.

-1. Use the `process_v2.py` from the `preprocess/` directory, which will store the keypoints in .npy files, we also add a center coordinate to the keypoints.
+1. Use the `create_npy.py` from the `preprocess/` directory, which will store the keypoints in .npy files, we also add a **center** coordinate to the keypoints (last keypoint).
 2. Then use the `gait_extractor.py` to extract non-overlapping gait cycles (will be saved similarly to the first dataset).
 Run with
 ```bash
 python preprocess/gait_extractor.py 2
 ```
 3. Finally, create the CSV files using `create_csvs.py` from the `preprocess/` directory.

+A few notes on this dataset:
+- The dataset available online is the **augmented** version, we deaugment and use it in our case.
+- The authors report 31 augmentations + 1 original, however, their [implementation](https://github.com/hisham246/AtaxiaNet/tree/main) and the trend in the dataset observed by plotting shows original + 32 augmentations, so we divide the dataset by 33 and use the first \[x//33:\] frames per video.

 ## Model checkpoints